aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6a_Scaling_Architectures/ELB.md

       * Can cope with multiple certificates.
       * HTTP/2 is supported.
       * Can have lambda functions as targets.
-      * Healthchecks defined at target group level.
+      * Health checks defined at target group level.
     * **Network Load Balancers:**
       * Operate at layer 4 of the OSI model.
       * TLS termination supported.
       * UDP and TCP both supported.
       * End-to-end encryption? = NLB
+    * **Cross-Zone Load Balancing:**
+      * Allows for more even distribution of loads.